 Let your kids’ creativity run rampant in this specialized art studio designed specifically for children.
 Art Beast has lots of open studio space for creating arts and crafts as well as exploration rooms where your kids can express their inner worlds in drama, music, and movement.
 The shelves are stocked with art materials such as paint, brushes, and glitter as well as recycled materials objects from nature and other tidbits to inspire originality and creativity.
 While children of all ages are welcome, the space was created to cater specifically to children under six, which means loudness and messiness are most welcome.
 It also offers daily classes and events, including Baby & Me and Toddler & Me classes.

 One of the ways to make moving fun for kids is to let them know just how great will be the town you’re moving to- so don’t forget to tell them about their new favorite hangout- Fairytale Town.
-Fairytale Town is a 3.5-acre park and outdoors children’s museum which brings nursery rhymes and fairytales to life, sparking the imaginations of generations of Sacramento kids for over 50 years.
+Fairytale Town is a 3.5-acre park and outdoor children’s museum which brings nursery rhymes and fairy tales to life, sparking the imaginations of generations of Sacramento kids for over 50 years.
 Your little ones would love climbing down Jack’s Beanstalk, petting Mary’s lambs, visiting Peter Rabbit in Mr. McGregor’s garden, riding in Cinderella’s carriage or playing in Robin Hood and his Merry Men’s vast fort.
 The brightly colored playsets are designed to inspire free, active and creative play while two performing arts stages introduce young viewers to the magic of theater, storytelling and live music.
 The Mother Goose stage is open for visitors’ experiments in theatrical self-expression while the Children’s Theater hosts plays and performances year round.

 The Sacramento Zoo is home to over 500 animals and over 140 rare and endangered species.
 Stretching over 14.2 acres and located in William Land Park, this zoo is the perfect place to introduce your kids to the wonders of the animal kingdom and the importance of conservation awareness.
 Its layout allows children to come very close to the animals, making it a very exciting experience for kids.
 They can also feed leafy vegetables to the giraffes, for an additional charge.